 If you don’t know much about Dave Ramsey then listen to a few callers on his radio show and you’ll soon realize what he’s dealing with.
 The majority of the people he talks to are in pretty bad shape.

-At first I didn’t realize why he ALWAYS recommends people to cut up their credit cards.
+At first I didn’t understand why he ALWAYS recommends that people cut up their credit cards and only use debit cards.
 But the more I listened to the caller’s stories, the quicker I knew why.

 I once heard someone ask him what they should do as no matter what they tried with money, they stayed broke.
-Long story short, they owed $48K on their trailer, $35K on their cars, had $12K of credit card debt but were clueless in where to start cleaning up their mess.
+Long story short, they owed $48K on their trailer, $25K on a used car, had $12K of credit card debt but were clueless in where to start cleaning up their mess.